Vitthal Wagh: Biography

-Wagh was born in the village of Hingani, Taluka Telhara in Akola district.
+Vitthal Wagh was born in the village of Hingani, Taluka Telhara in Akola district in a Maratha-Patil family.
 He holds a Master of Arts degree in Marathi, and a doctorate in complete study of traditional Varhadi quotes.
 His novel 'Debu' depicts the life history of Gadge Maharaj.
 He is well known for his poem 'Kaya Matit Matit' and the corresponding song from the film Are Sansar Sansar, which depicts the condition of an Indian farmer.
 He has presided in the past over many literary and poet gatherings and has participated in Kavi sammelans all over the world.

 Dr. Wagh is also famous for his craft technique using broken glass.
 He uses broken glasses of various colours to decorate walls of houses.
 He has decorated walls of many of his friends and relatives.

 Dr. Wagh has carried out poet dindis and other activities in support of farmer rights.

 He contested the election for president of the 89th Annual Marathi Sahitya Sammelan to be held in Pimpri Chinchwad.
 However he was defeated by Dr. Shripal Sabnis, about which he criticised on a possible error in the electoral process.